A Studio Artist with The Atlanta Opera, Ilanna is currently based in Atlanta, GA

 Biography

-Ilanna recently became a two-time award winner at the Metropolitan Opera Laffont Competition after being named a 2024 District Winner, having received an encouragement award in 2022.
-She earned second place in the young artist division of the 2024 Orpheus Vocal Competition and in 2023, she was a Wirth Vocal Prize finalist as well as the winner of the top prize of Talent Lyrique Québécois through Théâtre Lyrichorégra.
+Last year Ilanna became a regional finalist and two-time award winner at the Metropolitan Opera Laffont Competition after being named a 2024 District Winner, having received an encouragement award in 2022.
+She was a finalist in the Canadian Opera Company’s 2024 Centre Stage Competition and won second place in the young artist division of the 2024 Orpheus Vocal Competition.
+On the global stage, Ilanna was a semifinalist in the 2024 International Hans Gabor Belvedere Competition and won third prize in the opera category at the 2024 Nuits Lyriques de Marmande Concours International.

 Previous operatic role highlights include Hänsel (Hänsel und Gretel), Dorabella (Così fan tutte), Tisbe (La Cenerentola), La Messagiera (L’Orfeo), Melissa (La liberazione di Ruggiero), and Amastre (Serse).
 Ilanna has also amassed experience interpreting characters in newer operatic works covering the role of the Captain in the Chicago premiere of David T. Little’s Dog Days as well as Brittomara in the Midwest premiere of Jake Heggie’s If I Were You.
 Most recently she originated the role of Venus in the world premiere of Dean Burry’s Il giudizio di Pigmalione.

 In concert, Ilanna has sung the mezzo solo in John Corigliano’s Fern Hill in addition to being a featured street player soloist in Bernstein’s MASS.
 Collaborating frequently with Northwestern’s Contemporary Music Ensemble, conducted by Alan Pierson of Alarm Will Sound, she was the solo vocalist in Andrew Hamilton’s 20-minute work, music for people who like art, as well as a soloist in Marcos Balter’s meltDown Upshot at Chicago’s 2021 EarTaxi Festival.
+She was a finalist in Northwestern's 2022 Concerto Competition for her performance of Ravel's Shéhérazade.

 Passionate about exploring diverse human experiences through art music, Ilanna has curated and performed collaborative recitals centered around the voices of women, domestic violence, relationship communication styles, and the resilience of Jewish culture during the Holocaust and throughout the 20th century.

-She has trained at SongFest and Chautauqua and holds degrees from Vanderbilt University, Northwestern University, and McGill University.
+She has trained at Tanglewood, SongFest and Chautauqua and holds degrees from Vanderbilt University, Northwestern University, and McGill University.

 Equally at home in pop and jazz styles, Ilanna was one of the 325 individuals out of 125k auditionees who received a golden ticket to Hollywood on Season 10 of American Idol.
 She was only 15.